soundanalogous/Breakout/README.md

 ---
 Contributors are welcome.
 If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

 Please submit pull requests against the *dev* branch.
+Test against Chrome, Firefox and Safari.

 Credits
 ---